Ananya-hub123/Real-Estate-App-Project/README.md

 Search Functionality: Search properties by name, location, or other attributes.

-User Authentication: (if applicable) Users can log in and view saved properties.
+User Authentication: Users can log in and view saved properties.

 Technologies Used: